-Financial Knowledge Financial reasoning: recording 2.1 The double entry accounting process The principle of the double entry system The rules for debit and credit for the elements of accounting The accounting equation o the nature and examples of the elements of the equation: assets, liabilities, owner's equity, revenue and expenses o the effects of transactions on the accounting equation - complete ■ simple problems - solve problems with all data and information provided.
-Data and information is straightforward complex problems - solve problems that include data and information not previously encountered or with the owner's equity missing so that their understanding of interrelationships is drawn upon The accounting process or cycle • the flow of accounting data (i.e. source documents → journal(s) → general ledger → trial balance → balance day adjustments → closing entries → financial statements → decision making) The function of source documents in the flow of accounting data (completion of source documents is not required).
-2.2 The general journal Prepare general • Prepare general journal entries for journal entries for simple complex transactions: transactions: o purchase o opening of entry with inventories multiple Note:& on credit items o purchase o drawings of • Only entries under the perpetual inventory system given the returns on cash and cost of goods sold are expected.
-There is no expectation to credit inventories teach either inventory costing systems or the periodic o cash (in one inventory method receipts transaction) Transactions to include GST where appropriate o cash o sale of Format for entries in the General Journal (Refer to Appendix 2). payments inventory o drawings for cash of cash and credit o drawings o sales returns for inventories cash and correction credit of errors. o GST.
-Financial knowledge Financial reasoning: recording 2.3 The general ledger • The need for general ledger accounts • Post transactions from the general journal to the general ledger • The purpose of the chart of accounts. o simple entries - involve transactions requiring one debit entry and one credit entry only
+Financial Knowledge Financial reasoning: recording 2.1 The double entry accounting process • The principle of the double entry system • The rules for debit and credit for the elements of accounting The accounting equation o the nature and examples of the elements of the equation: assets, liabilities, owner's equity, revenue and expenses o the effects of transactions on the accounting equation - complete simple problems - solve problems with all data and information provided.
+Data and information is straightforward complex problems - solve problems that include data and information not previously encountered or with the owner's equity missing so that their understanding of interrelationships is drawn upon The accounting process or cycle • the flow of accounting data (i.e. source documents $\rightarrow$ journal(s) $\rightarrow$ general ledger $\rightarrow$ trial balance → balance day adjustments → closing entries → financial statements → decision making) • The function of source documents in the flow of accounting data (completion of source documents is not required).
+2.2 The general journal Prepare general journal • Prepare general journal entries for simple entries for complex transactions: transactions: purchase of opening entry Note:& inventories on with multiple credit items purchase • Only entries under the perpetual inventory system o drawings of returns on given the cost of goods sold are expected.
+There is no cash and credit expectation to teach either inventory costing systems inventories (in cash receipts or the periodic inventory method one transaction) cash payments Transactions to include GST where appropriate sale of inventory drawings of Format for entries in the General Journal (Refer to for cash and Appendix 2). credit drawings of sales returns for inventories correction of errors.

+Financial knowledge Financial reasoning: recording 2.3 The general ledger cash and credit